Policies, Forms and Freedom of Information

 Whistle-Blowing Policy and Procedure - The AHRC is committed to achieving and maintaining the highest of standards with regard to behaviour at work, service to the public and in all its working practices and workers are expected to conduct themselves with integrity, impartiality, and honesty.

-Welsh Language Scheme - Research Councils UK (RCUK) have prepared a Welsh Language Scheme in accordance with the Welsh Language Act 1993, through which we, and the other UK Research Councils, will conduct our business
+Welsh Language Scheme - UK Research and Innovation have prepared a Welsh Language Scheme in accordance with the Welsh Language Act 1993, through which we, and the other UK Research Councils, will conduct our business.

-All relevant policies are now harmonised across the research councils, and all harmonised policies can be found on the RCUK website.
+All relevant policies are now harmonised across the research councils, and all harmonised policies can be found on the UK Research and Innovation website.

-Travel and Subsistence - Expenses Claim Form for Non-Employees (Word, 1MB) - This form accompanies the Travel and Subsistence Policy for Non-Employees.
-If you have trouble accessing this form, please contact the AHRC via email (email@example.com) or by phone 01793 41 6000 for assistance.
+- Travel and Subsistence - UK Bank Account Holder Expenses Claim Form for Non-Employees (Word, 1MB) - This form accompanies the Travel and Subsistence Policy for Non-Employees.

-Travel and Subsistence - Policy for Non-Employees - The purpose of this policy is to ensure that AHRC’s travel and accommodation needs are met in a consistent way.
+- Travel and Subsistence - Policy for Non-Employees (PDF) - The purpose of this policy is to ensure that AHRC’s travel and accommodation needs are met in a consistent way.